 To get you started in thinking how your topic might be looked at through the historical lens, let's use the event of the Chernobyl nuclear meltdown.
 In an effort to produce more energy to meet the world's demands, nuclear power was developed as a low pollution option.
 A nuclear plant was built in the northern part of Ukraine in a small town called Chernobyl.
 On April 26, 1986 the plant's number 4 reactor experienced melting causing an explosion which "blew the top of the reactor and sent a wide trail of radioactive material across large parts of the Soviet Union" (para.
 1).
-To learn more about this event and nuclear power, watch the videos Chernobyl: Nuclear Meltdown This link opens in a new window and The Science of Nuclear Power This link opens in a new window below.
+To learn more about this event and nuclear power, watch the videos below.
+Chernobyl Disaster covers the history of the event and the aftermath of the destruction.
+The Science of Nuclear Power provides a broader overview of the topic.

 To begin to analyze this event like a historian, what would be some questions that we could ask?
 Here are some ideas: